 To many recreational divers, the world of technical diving is something to aspire to.
 To others, it represents a higher risk that they are not willing to take, and often cannot understand why others would risk it as well.
 Technical diving, or as it is generally called Tec, has no real definition.
 The best definition of Tec is that it is beyond recreational scuba diving.
 While not an accurate answer, some will say Tec diving is decompression diving.

 Tec divers go deeper and stay longer, decompression dives are their standard dive, and they may manage different gas mixtures on a single dive.
-The tolerance for errors are small and mistakes when they happen are often fatal.
+The tolerance for errors is small and mistakes, when they happen, are often fatal.
 To many, this might make the Tec diver seem reckless even suicidal.
-On the contrary, Tec divers may love the adventure and risk, however, they pay close attention to details, everything has a back up and they are well trained.
+On the contrary, Tec divers may love the adventure and risk, however, they pay close attention to details, everything has a backup and they are well trained.

-Technical divers are often specialist, leaning towards their favorite style of diving and choice of equipment.
-Close circuit equipment, commonly called rebreathers, are used by some divers.
+Technical divers are often specialists, leaning towards their favorite style of diving and choice of equipment.
+Closed-circuit equipment, commonly called rebreathers, is used by some divers.
 This reuses the air supply filtering out carbon dioxide and adding oxygen greatly extending the air supply.
-Others will still use open circuit equipment, which scuba is, but use different mixes of gasses at different concentrations to avoid the effects of oxygen toxicity and other gas particle pressure problems.
+Others will still use open circuit equipment, which scuba is, but use different mixes of gasses at different concentrations to avoid the effects of oxygen toxicity and other gas-particle pressure problems.
 When talking in general terms of the contents of their cylinders, the term breathing gas or breathing gasses are used.
 The Tec diver may have started as a scuba diver but now the equipment they use is very specialized.

 Realms of Technical diving

 Les’s take a quick look at some the different items we will find in the realm of Tec diving